Teacher's Guide: Event Objects Notes

 returns the current value andbox.val("x")

-replaces the content with the string "x".RPN Calculator: Most calculators are based on infix notation, in which operators are placed between operands.
-Two alternatives to this are prefix notation, in which operators precede their operands, and postfix notation, in which operators follower their operands.
+replaces the content with the string "x".RPN Calculator: Most calculators and computers base their computations on infix notation, in which operators are placed between operands.
+Two alternatives to infix notation are prefix notation, in which operators precede their operands, and postfix notation, in which operators follower their operands.
+Here is how you'd sum five and six, using each approach:

 For this task, code your own RPN Calculator.
 Rather than bind each key directly, make a single listener for all keys and evaluate the key event for the relevant inputs.
 Naturally, you will need to program the calculator-computation logic as well!